-\textbf{Hyperparameter sensitivity.
-(RQ4)} Though we have achieved impressive results with the default hyperparameter setting as $\lambda_1 = \lambda_2 = 1$, it is still noteworthy to examine how the different choices of $\lambda_1$ and $\lambda_2$ affect the performance of \model{}.
+Though we have achieved impressive results with the default hyperparameter setting as $\lambda_1 = \lambda_2 = 1$, it is still noteworthy to examine how the different choices of $\lambda_1$ and $\lambda_2$ affect the performance of \model{}.
 Specifically, we focus on the Macro-F1 score performance of GCN-\model{} as well as its stability in the training procedure with different hyperparameter settings.
 Revolving around this goal, we conduct neighborhood evaluation and structure role evaluation which spare larger weight to $\lambda_1$ and $\lambda_2$, respectively.

 For neighborhood evaluation, we run experiments 10 times with different choices where $\lambda_1 > \lambda_2$.
-The details of hyperparameter choices are shown in the Appendix.
-Then we plot the line chart describing the Macro-F1 score on the target domain after the first 10 training epochs, which skips initial fluctuations for brevity.
+Details of hyperparameter choices are shown in Appendix \ref{app:experiment}.
+Then we plot the line chart describing the Macro-F1 score on the target domain after the first 10 training epochs, skipping initial fluctuations for brevity.
 Structure role evaluation is similar except $\lambda_2 > \lambda_1$.
 The experimental results on DBLPv8 $\to$ ACMv9 and ACM-D $\to$ ACM-S are illustrated in Fig. \ref{fig:hyper}.
-The solid line is the average result of the 10 experiments while the shadow one represents the corresponding standard deviation.
-We can see that curves stay in a high level and the shadow area is narrow, which indicates good performance with stability in the training procedure.
-We can conclude that our performance is robust to different choices of $\lambda_1$ and $\lambda_2$
+The solid line is the average result of 10 experiments while the shadow one represents the corresponding standard deviation.
+We can see that curves stay at a high level and the shadow area is narrow, which indicates good performance with stability in the training procedure.
+We can conclude that our performance is robust to different choices of $\lambda_1$ and $\lambda_2$.